jmm/pathmodify/README.md

 ...and `entry.js` is the entry point to a dependency graph with a bunch of files not pictured.
 And say you don't want to store the application files you're going to browserify in `node_modules` or symlink them there because it will break programmatic application of transforms (`browserify().transform(whatever)`).
 (But, see below -- you can combine this tool with symlinking to get the best of both worlds.)

-pathmodify allows you to `require()` files like `somedir/src/model/whatever.js` from anywhere in the dependency graph without using `./` or `../` relative paths, enabing a `something.js` like this for example:
+pathmodify allows you to `require()` files like `somedir/src/model/whatever.js` from anywhere in the dependency graph without using `./` or `../` relative paths, enabling a `something.js` like this for example:

 ```es6
 require('app/model/whatever');